ivanbelzen/PhyRepID/docs/pipeline_documentation.md

 **setup_pipeline**

 Makes the required folder structure and downloads the Pfam-A hidden markov models (.hmm files).
-Note: fist do the manual steps of installing dependencies (see README.md)  an defining the root directory!
+Note: fist do the manual steps of installing dependencies (see README.md) and defining the root directory.

 **retrieve\_orthologs(.py)**